Sam-Dragon/kafka-producer/kafka.md

 > Consumer
 - The one who consumes an event from broker(s) produced by producer
 - It can consume latest message or all messages from beginning
-- Messages in single partition is read in order but order b/w partitions is not guaranteed
+- Messages in single partition is read in order but order b/w partitions is not guaranteed <br><br>

   > Deserialization problem
     - If producer produces data in some format whereas consumer expects in different format data
-    - To solve this, we must use "error handling deserializer class" & specify value deserializer type
+    - To solve this, we must use "error handling deserializer class" & specify value deserializer type <br><br>

   > Retries
   - It is a process of retrying the messages sent to the broker.
 It can happen if broker is not available, network issue etc